Dengeki Sentai Changeman

-Dengeki Sentai Changeman (電撃戦隊チェンジマン, Dengeki Sentai Chenjiman) is a Japanese television series and the ninth installment of the Super Sentai metaseries.
-It aired from February 2, 1985, to February 22, 1986, replacing Choudenshi Bioman and was replaced by Choushinsei Flashman running for 55 episodes, making it the second longest after Himitsu Sentai Goranger.
-It is the third Super Sentai series after J.A.K.Q.
-Dengekitai and Battle Fever J where the Yellow Ranger is absent, followed by 2013's Zyuden Sentai Kyoryuger, 2019's Kishiryu Sentai Ryusoulger and 2024's Bakuage Sentai Boonboomger.
+Dengeki Sentai Changeman (電撃戦隊チェンジマン, Dengeki Sentai Chenjiman) is a Japanese television tokusatsu series broadcast by TV Asahi.
+The series is the ninth installment of Super Sentai.
+Directed by Minoru Yamada, Takao Nagaishi and Nagafumi Hori, it stars Haruki Hamada, Kazuoki Takahashi, Shiro Izumi, Hiroko Nishimoto, Mai Ooishi, Jun Fujimaki, Shohei Yamamoto, Yoshinori Okamoto, Kana Fujieda and Fukumi Kuroda.
+It aired from February 2, 1985 to February 22, 1986, replacing Choudenshi Bioman and was replaced by Choushinsei Flashman.
 The international English title is listed by Toei as simply Changeman.

 Plot

 After conquering hundreds of planets, the Star Cluster Gozma sets its sights on Earth.
 To defend it, the Japanese military forms an elite Earth Defense Force.
 Under Commander Ibuki, the force begins rigorous training.

 Meanwhile, as their first act, the Gozma decide to eliminate those who pose the greatest risk of interfering with their invasion: the military.
 After a brutal day of training, the Earth Defense Force recruits are fed up with Ibuki's cruel ways and leave the training session.
 Soon afterwards, they are attacked by Gozma troops.
 Five surviving officers gather together, beaten and exhausted but refusing to retreat from the threat.
 The Earth trembles, empowering them with the Earth Force, giving them the power of mythological beasts and becoming the Changemen.
 With the mystical power of the Earth Force and military technology, the Changemen begin their war against Gozma.